-In Wake Of Florida Shooting, Trump Calls For New Regulations On Bump Stocks
+After Florida Shooting, Trump Calls For New Regulations On Bump Stocks

-In the wake of the deadly school shooting in Florida on Feb.
+Following the deadly school shooting in Florida on Feb.
 14, President Trump is directing the Department of Justice to develop regulations to ban bump stocks.

 "Just a few moments ago I signed a memorandum directing the AG to propose regulations to ban all devices that turn legal weapons into machine guns.
 I expect that these critical regulations will be finalized, Jeff, very soon," Trump said, referring to Attorney General Jeff Sessions.